 The Holsten Tor (Holsten Gate) is the symbol of Lübeck.
 This mighty town gate was built to impress during the 15th century when such town walls had a lesser defensive purpose but rather had to impress on visitors the might of Lübeck.
 Lübeck was at this stage at the peak of its power and the third largest city in Germany.

 The Holstentor is located between the main train station and the old town of Lübeck so often the first of the brick Gothic buildings visitors to Lübeck see.
-Soe of the finest panorama views of Lübeck is from a bit to the south of the gate.
+Soe of the finest panoramic views of Lübeck is from a bit to the south of the gate.

 Brick Gothic Marienkirche in Lübeck

 Although the interior of the Marienkirche burnt out after the air raids of 1942, most of the structure is original.
-Two bells at the back of the church lies where left where they had fallen to warn of the destructive power of war.
+Two bells at the back of the church lies were left where they had fallen to warn of the destructive power of war.

 The twin spires of the Marienkirche are 125 m high while the nave is at 38.5 m the highest brick nave in the world.
 The church is the third largest in Germany.

-The Rathaus (Town Hall) of Lübeck shows building styles from the 12th to mid-20th century.
+The Rathaus (Town Hall) of Lübeck shows building styles from the 12th to the mid-20th century.
 However, it is the brick Gothic that impresses most, especially from the Markt (market area) where the shields confirm that Lübeck was once a Free Imperial City.

 On the Breite Straße side, the 16th-century Dutch Renaissance staircase is the more impressive feature.
 Times for tours of the interior is posted here.
 Niederegger has some tables in the arcades but the main Café Niederegger with its marzipan museum is just across the road.